Download and our guidance to help you decide whether the Community Shares Booster Programme is right for you.

 - Match equity investment – typically matching pound for pound up to £25,000 invested by the Booster Programme, providing that the minimum share offer target is achieved.

-Community Shares Booster Programme
+Community Shares Booster Programme's main fund

 The Booster Programme is open to new and existing community businesses in England that are soon planning to make, or have recently launched, community share offers.
 We are particularly interested in community businesses that will breathe new life into high streets through the regeneration of historic buildings.